hostilesquirrel/Help-malibu/readme.md

 ### Scripts and Uses

+### AUTOMATE.SH {if you are new and lazy git clone this script to automate your preferences, currently experimental}
 ### blackarchrepo.sh {Arch linux}
 <i>is a script to help arch linux users run and install arch linux repo</i>